Post

 <img src="/assets/posts/rentasctf2024/th1.png" width=50% height=50%>

-This was kind of guessy cause no where in the question mentioned Telegram, but after receiving the hint, I went on Telegram and search Rhysida
+This was kind of guessy cause no where in the question mentioned Telegram, but after receiving a hint from the author, I went on Telegram and search Rhysida and found a chat room with a sample flag.

 <img src="/assets/posts/rentasctf2024/th2.jpg" width=50% height=50%>

-PS: Random stuff I encountered:
+PS: Random stuff I encountered in Telegram:

 Resign Letter [Rev]